 2. Subsection (c) provides for the transfer of any liens extinguished by the sale to sale proceeds.
-The extinguished liens would be transferred to the sale proceeds, with the same order of priority as the liens had with respect to the real property, without regard to whether the proceeds are sufficient to satisfy all liens.
 Subsection (d) recognizes that the receiver may sell other than by a public auction sale, and provides for the right of a lienholder to credit bid.

-1 Subsection (e) provides that the title of a good faith purchaser from the receiver is not 2 affected by reversal of the transfer order on appeal unless the authorization and transfer were 3 stayed pending appeal.
-4 5 4.
-Subsection (a) would permit the receiver, with court approval after notice and a hearing, 6 to use receivership property other than in the ordinary course of business.
-7 8 SECTION 16.
+3. Subsection (e) provides that the title of a good faith purchaser from the receiver is not affected by reversal of the transfer order on appeal unless the authorization and transfer were stayed pending appeal.

+4. Subsection (a) would permit the receiver, with court approval after notice and a hearing, to use receivership property other than in the ordinary course of business.

+SECTION 16.
 DISTRIBUTION TO SECURED CREDITOR.

-9 (a) Subject to subsection (b), any distribution of receivership property to a creditor with a perfected lien on the property shall be made in accordance with the creditor's priority under law 10 11 of this state other than this [act].
-12 (b) The court may award the receiver from receivership property or proceeds the 13 reasonable and necessary fees and expenses of preserving, protecting, or transferring the 14 property.
-15 Reporter's Notes Section 16 provides that any distribution of receivership property to a creditor with a 16 17 perfected lien on that property shall be made according to the state's applicable priority rules as determined by law other than this Act.
-This would apply both to the distribution of proceeds 18 19 from the sale of receivership property under Section 15 as well as to the distribution of collected 20 rents that are the subject of an assignment of rents.
-21 22 2.
-Under subsection (b), the court may allow the receiver to recover the reasonable and 23 necessary fees of preserving, protecting, or transferring the property prior to distribution to secured creditors.
+- (a) Subject to subsection (b), a creditor with a perfected lien on receivership property is entitled to receive the property or proceeds from a transfer of the property in accordance with the creditor's priority under law of this state other than this [act]. - (b) The court may award the receiver from receivership property or proceeds the reasonable and necessary fees and expenses of preserving, protecting, and transferring the property.

+1. Section 16 provides that in the event of a disposition of receivership property by the receiver (whether in the ordinary course under Section 11 or outside the ordinary course under Section 15), creditors with perfected liens on the property are entitled to the proceeds of the disposition according to the state's applicable priority rules as determined by law other than this Act.

+2. Under subsection (b), the court may allow the receiver to recover the reasonable and necessary fees of preserving, protecting, and disposing of the property prior to distribution to secured creditors.
 See, e.g., 2 Clark on Receivers, § 640.1(b), at 1082 (3d ed.
-1959) ("A sale by 24 25 the receiver free from liens is for most practical purposes equivalent to a foreclosure sale and if 26 and when the property is realized under such circumstances and if and when the mortgagees or 27 lienholders avail themselves of the advantage of the receivership to effect the sale of the 28 mortgaged premises, this means they have saved themselves similar expenses in a foreclosure 29 suit or otherwise and, therefore, should pay for the advantage they have received.").
-30 31 SECTION 17.
+1959) ("A sale by the receiver free from liens is for most practical purposes equivalent to a foreclosure sale and if and when the property is realized under such circumstances and if and when the mortgagees or lienholders avail themselves of the advantage of the receivership to effect the sale of the mortgaged premises, this means they have saved themselves similar expenses in a foreclosure suit or otherwise and, therefore, should pay for the advantage they have received.").

+SECTION 17.
 EXECUTORY CONTRACT.
-32 (a) In this section, "timeshare interest" means an interest granting its holder the right to use and occupy an accommodation, facility, or recreational site, whether improved or not, for a specific period less than a full year during any given year, and having a duration of more than

-1 three years.